roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### Chaos Dynamics (Butterfly Effect)/ (Sensitivity to Initial Conditions)
 It's this notion that small changes in initial conditions have massive downstream effects.

-*Corollary*: Some aspects of physical systems or social systems are fundamental unpredictable.
+*Corollary*: Some aspects of physical systems or social systems are fundamentally unpredictable.

 <br/>